janegca/fem-challenges/10-pod-request/README.md

     refactored the layouts for mobile (style.css) and tablet (mq-tablet.css) before completing the desktop (mq-desktop.css) layout

+## Refactor

+- ISSUE: re: accessibility pointed out by @grace-snow on _Frontend Mentor_
+  - ✔️ REFACTOR: based on Grace's suggestions:
+    - used a more descriptive title for the logo
+    - instead of using a label for the email error message (which is tied to the input field and read by the screen reader) used a paragraph tag and added required aria-\* attributes

 References:

 - [Autosizing images and inline SVG as flex children](https://github.com/philipwalton/flexbugs/issues/184)